 The Fulbright – National Geographic Digital Storytelling Fellowship is a new component of the Fulbright U.S. Student Program that provides opportunities for U.S. citizens to participate in an academic year of overseas travel and digital storytelling in up to three countries on a globally significant social or environmental topic.
 In addition to receiving Fulbright benefits (for travel, stipend, health, etc.), Fellows will receive instruction in digital storytelling techniques and will be paired with one or more National Geographic editors.
 Applicants may submit proposals for grants to 1-3 foreign countries.

-Native Arts and Cultures Foundation National Artist Fellowship awards up to $20,000 to individual, practicing Native artists who are making a significant impact in their discipline in one of the following categories: Traditional Arts, Music, Visual Arts, Artist Innovation or Literature.
-Eligible applicants will be Native artists who both reside in the U.S. and are enrolled citizens of a U.S. federally or state recognized American Indian Nation, Alaska Native Corporation or with other documentation of Native Hawaiian ancestry.
+Native Arts and Cultures Foundation LIFT Fellowship provides early-career Native artists with support to develop new projects and launch their careers.
+LIFT offers one-year $10,000 awards to individual, practicing Native artists in a variety of fields, including traditional arts, music, visual arts, performing arts, or screenwriting.
+Eligible applicants will be Native artists who both reside in the U.S. and are enrolled citizens of a U.S. federally or state-recognized American Indian Nation, Alaska Native Corporation, or with other documentation of Native Hawaiian ancestry.

 Princeton Arts Fellowships will be awarded to artists whose achievements have been recognized as demonstrating extraordinary promise in any area of artistic practice and teaching.
 Applicants should be early career poets, novelists, choreographers, playwrights, designers, performers, directors, filmmakers, composers, and performance artists.
 Princeton Arts Fellows spend two consecutive academic years (September 1-July 1) at Princeton University and formal teaching is expected.
-An $80,000 a year stipend is provided.
-Open to all citizenships.
+An $ 80,000-a-year stipend is provided.
+Open to all citizens.

 © Victoria Johnson 2018, all rights reserved